 2. Cold outreach

-Cold email outreach is a powerful and popular outbound sales technique.
-When composing cold emails you should try to make them short, consistent and personalized, relevant to your leads’ needs and pains.
-It is not unique for a salesperson to follow up with a lead half a dozen times when cold emailing (a sequence that can actually be automated without losing the human feel).
-It is vital to introduce one clear call to action (CTA) in every email.
+Outbound sales reps often follow up with their prospects half a dozen times when cold emailing (a sequence that can be automated without losing the human feel).
+It’s vital to introduce one clear call to action (CTA) in every letter.
 Power words are also a common method to improve open and reply rates for cold emails.

 As we’ve mentioned, any additional data, most commonly collected on social media, can be used to boost the chances of converting a cold lead.
-Sales representatives can even go as far as use these details for creating tailored sales scripts and marketing offers.
+Outbound sales representatives can even go as far as to use these details for creating tailored sales scripts and marketing offers.

-In some situations, business offers can even be made instantly in real-time without the need for a sales assistant.
-For instance, a user who publishes a post on social media that they need a last-minute dress reservation for a night out can be targeted by a business on the next street simply by responding to her post in real-time with a bonus or a discount offer.
+In some situations, business offers can be made in real-time without the need for a sales assistant.
+For instance, a user publishes a post on social media that they need a last-minute dress reservation for a night out.
+They can be targeted by a business on the next street simply by responding to the post in real-time with a bonus or a discount offer.
 If this cold lead turns into a buying customer, then the outbound sale turns into a closed deal.

 3. Lead qualification, demos

-The first sales call is often the first live communication with the lead, so it is essential to be equipped with relevant information about the lead and have a flawless demo for that prospect type.
+The first sales call is often the first live communication with the lead.
+So it’s essential to be equipped with relevant information about them and have a flawless demo for that prospect type.

-Discovering more about the lead and their business as they advance through the sales funnel can help salespeople offer a more tailor-made proposal, and enhance the probability of closing the deal.
-Ask about their pains and difficulties and why they chose to communicate with you, let them speak out and try to understand what it would take for them to become your client.
-It is necessary to distinctly outline the next steps at the end of the call.
+Discovering more about the lead and their business as they advance through the sales funnel can help salespeople offer a more tailor-made proposal and enhance the probability of closing the deal.
+Ask about their pains and difficulties and why they chose to communicate with you.
+Let them speak out and try to understand what it would take for them to become your client.
+It’s necessary to distinctly outline the next steps at the end of the outbound sales call.

 4. Closing the deal

-This step refers to any late-stage actions that follow as a deal comes to a close and you are about to turn a lead into a new client.
-This stage of the sales funnel varies from business to business and may involve things like preparing a quote, discussions of the offer, upgrading from Freemium to Premium, etc. Eliminate any choice difficulties in this stage.
-Give a distinct offer and make it easy for leads to sign a new agreement or to upgrade their account.
-Be determined to acquire this lead as a client.
+This step refers to any late-stage actions that follow as a deal comes to a close, and you are about to turn a lead into a new client.
+It varies from business to business and may involve preparing a quote, discussions of the offer, upgrading from Freemium to Premium, etc. Eliminate any choice difficulties in this stage.
+Give a special offer and make it easy for leads to sign a new agreement or upgrade their account.
+Be determined to acquire them as clients.

 5. Reaching customer success

-At this point, you have succeeded to land a new customer.
-Now it is your turn to fulfill your promises, give your new client the best imaginable experience and support them.
-Once you have pleased your client, ask them if they have colleagues or partners that may be interested in your services as well.
-Have your client refer new leads to you and be the ones who tell them why they need your product or service.
-This helps find new business opportunities.
+At this point, you have succeeded in landing a new customer.
+Now it’s your turn to fulfill your promises, give your new clients the best imaginable experience, and support them.
+Once you have pleased your customers, ask them if they have colleagues or partners that may be interested in your services as well.
+Have your client refer new leads to you, as this helps find new business opportunities.

-These are the most essential stages of an outbound sales funnel.
-Observe, measure and take advantage of any progress at every stage.
+These are the essential stages of an outbound sales funnel.
+Observe, measure, and take advantage of any progress at every stage.
 Small advances in one part of the funnel can have a powerful impact on the number of new deals you close every month.